My 10 Days Rafting in the Grand Canyon

 Grand Canyon Guide

-Scott pointing out geology…or a murder scene…
+Scott is pointing out geology…or a murder scene…

 Scott had the best laugh and was a retired sheriff who was full of charismatic stories.
 He knew the area around the canyon better than anyone.
 He also knew all the stories of people who had gone missing around the region, etc. It was Scott, who I always wanted to be with when we were going through the biggest rapids.
 He was like a little kid โ€“ so excited and full of laughter โ€“ even though he had conquered these rapids hundreds of times.
 I was in Scottโ€™s raft while going through Crystal Rapids when we nearly flipped.
-There was a moment in time when it felt like everything stood still as we teetered on a large wave not sure if we were going to make it over or if it would flip us backward and upside down.
+There was a moment in time when it felt like everything stood still as we teetered on a large wave.
+I was not sure if we were going to make it over or if it would flip us backward and upside down.
 It was one of my most memorable moments of adrenaline-fueled rafting!

-And then there was Mike, who I had my special โ€˜Vivaldi momentโ€™ with.
+And then there was Mike, with whom I had my special โ€˜Vivaldi momentโ€™.
 He has been guiding for 42 years.
-He has his own dory and he calls the canyon his โ€˜homeโ€™ โ€“ itโ€™s his happy place.
-Financially he doesnโ€™t have to do this โ€“ heโ€™s retired, but he runs 4 trips a year because he loves it inside the walls.
+He has his own dory, and he calls the canyon his โ€˜homeโ€™ โ€“ itโ€™s his happy place.
+Financially he doesnโ€™t have to do this โ€“ heโ€™s retired, but he runs four trips a year because he loves it inside the walls.
 He knows every piece of the canyon in detail.
 Itโ€™s a commute heโ€™s done for 42 years.

 โ€œMy wife knew I had a mistress, she just didnโ€™t know Iโ€™d be with her for 42 years,โ€ Said Mike as we floated through the Granite Narrows.